Introduction

 • [Required] Kernel permissions: SYS_RESOURCE, SYSLOG

-• [Required] File permission: Read-only access to the /sys/kernel/debug/ directory
+• [Required] File permission: Read-only permission for the /sys/kernel/debug/ directory

-• Additionally, since this directory can only be accessed by the root user, the deepflow-agent process must run as the root user
+• At the same time, since this directory can only be accessed by the root user, the deepflow-agent process must run as the root user.

-• Generally, this value defaults to 1; if it is set to 2, users can set the file content to 1 in advance
+• Generally, the default value of this parameter in systems is 1.
+If the value is 2, users can set the file content to 1 in advance.

-• [Recommended] File permission: Read-write access to the file /proc/sys/net/core/bpf_jit_enable
+• [Recommended] File permission: Read/write permission for the /proc/sys/net/core/bpf_jit_enable file

-• When the value is 1, deepflow-agent will read the value, and if it lacks read permission, WARN logs will be printed
+• When the value is 1, deepflow-agent will read this value, and if it cannot read it, a WARN log will be printed.

-• When the value is not 1, deepflow-agent will attempt to change it to 1, and if the modification fails, WARN logs will be printed
+• When the value is not 1, deepflow-agent will try to modify it to 1, and if the modification fails, a WARN log will be printed.

-• If you want to achieve good eBPF performance without granting write permission, users can set the file content to 1 in advance
+• If users want to obtain good eBPF performance without granting write permission, they can set the file content to 1 in advance.

-• In K8s, the deepflow-agent DaemonSet will by default enable a privileged init container to set this value to 1, allowing deepflow-agent to run in non-privileged mode
+• The deepflow-agent DaemonSet in K8s will by default enable a privileged init container to set this value to 1, allowing the deepflow-agent to run in non-privileged mode.

-The deepflow-agent requires the following get/list/watch permissions to call the K8s apiserver to synchronize information:
+The deepflow-agent requires get/list/watch permissions for the following resources to synchronize information with the K8s apiserver:

 • nodes